lyndonpanton/recipes/README.md

 ## Description

-A website with links to recipes which users can follow.
+A website with links to recipes which users look at the ingredients and see instructions on how to cook them.

 ## Getting Started